chenxing61/Emperors-and-Deities/README.md

  The Mod is WIP so civs dont have their unique features currently and late game(info age) kinda sucks.

+ Credit to
- Credit to buckeeter aka Wadaling for making full vector icons and tile sets.
+ Buckeeter aka Wadaling for making full vector icons and tile sets.
- EmperorPenguin for helping with proofreading
+ EmperorPenguin for help with proofreading FastDoubloon115_ for help with playtesting